Prag8855/aab/content/guides/cost-of-living.md

 In Germany, every household must pay the [TV tax (*Rundfunkbeitrag*)](/glossary/Rundfunkbeitrag).
 If you live with other people, you can split the cost.
 [In some cases](/guides/gez-rundfunkbeitrag?x-craft-preview=1#can-i-pay-less), you don't have to pay it.

-You will receive a TV tax invoice by mail every 3 months.
+You will receive a TV tax invoice by post every 3 months.
 You can pay manually with a [bank transfer](/glossary/SEPA-%C3%9Cberweisung), or automatically with a [debit authorisation](/glossary/SEPA-Lastschriftmandat).

 **[What is the Rundfunkbeitrag? ➞](/guides/gez-rundfunkbeitrag)**